chnynf/data-science-notes/data-science-notes.md

 In hypothesis testing, because we purposely select a small value for α , we control the probability of committing a Type I error.
 The second type of error is called a Type II error and it is defined as the probability we do not reject H0 when it is false.
 The probability of a Type II error is denoted β , and β =P(Type II error) = P(Do not Reject H0 | H0 is false).
 In hypothesis testing, we usually focus on power, which is defined as the probability that we reject H0 when it is false, i.e., power = 1- β = P(Reject H0 | H0 is false).
 Power is the probability that a test correctly rejects a false null hypothesis.
 A good test is one with low probability of committing a Type I error (i.e., small α ) and high power (i.e., small β, high power).

 Here we present formulas to determine the sample size required to ensure that a test has high power.
-The sample size computations depend on the level of significance, aα, the desired power of the test (equivalent to 1-β), the variability of the outcome, and the effect size.
+The sample size computations depend on the level of significance, α, the desired power of the test (equivalent to 1-β), the variability of the outcome, and the effect size.
 The effect size is the difference in the parameter of interest that represents a clinically meaningful difference.
 Similar to the margin of error in confidence interval applications, the effect size is determined based on clinical or practical criteria and not statistical criteria.

+In studies where the plan is to perform a test of hypothesis comparing the mean of a continuous outcome variable in a single population to a known mean, the hypotheses of interest are:

+H0: μ = μ 0 and H1: μ ≠ μ 0 where μ 0 is the known mean (e.g., a historical control).
+The formula for determining sample size to ensure that the test has a specified power is given below:

+$$
+n = (\frac{Z_{1-\alpha/2} + Z_{1-\beta}}{ES})^2
+$$

+Here ES is called the effective size, and it's calculated as:

+$$
+\frac{\mu_1 - \mu_0}{\sigma}
+$$

+where μ 0 is the mean under H0, μ 1 is the mean under H1 and σ is the standard deviation of the outcome of interest.

+In the case of dichotomous outcomes, p would effectively be the means, and variance is basically p(1-p).
+So ES can be calculated as:

+$$
+\frac{p_1 - p_0}{\sqrt{p_0(1-p_0)}}
+$$